Australian roads and getting around

 We rented a camper van on our first Australian trip and we generally enjoyed the experience.
 However these have some limitations, including:

-1) Cannot legally drive on dirt roads.
+1) you cannot legally drive on dirt roads.

 Four-wheel drive vehicles (4×4’s)